 Agape is the deepest meaning of love and the one that the Bible refers to most.
 It is a sacrificial or altruistic form of love.
 It is more than saying “I love you.”
 It is putting the word love into action; in your words, in your thoughts, and in your deeds.

 Real love is an action.
+Love is a verb.
+So show your love.
 The best expression of love is the giving of your time – giving your focused attention to another person.
 Real love is putting the needs of others ahead of your needs.
 That means sacrifice.
 Real love is sacrifice.

 Probably no better words have been written about love more eloquently, more completely, more powerfully, and more enduring than those of the Apostle Paul in his first letter to the church in Corinth.
 The following is from 1 Corinthians 13 the New International Version.
 In this chapter we learn what real love is, and what it is not.